Has your home undergone foundation repair lately?

 Doors and Windows

 Many homeowners experience problems with their doors and windows before the foundation repairs are finalized.
 An unstable foundation can easily cause sticky or misaligned doors and windows.
 However, when you find these issues after the repairs, you should get these fixed.
-This is common when your windows and doors receive some adjustments while the foundation is sitting on a position that isn’t level.
+This is common when your windows and doors receive some adjustments while the foundation is sitting in a position that isn’t level.

 Walls